sicua-labs/sicua/CONTRIBUTING.md

-# Contributing to AnalysisGen
+# Contributing to Sicua

-Thank you for your interest in contributing to AnalysisGen!
+Thank you for your interest in contributing to Sicua!
 This document provides guidelines and information for contributors.

 ## Table of Contents